 It can be difficult to network as a freelancer and having a good network is essential.
 Not only do you need this network when you finish current jobs, but you also need to be able to talk to your leads when you are going through a dry spell.
-Many freelancers don’t even know where to start with networking, so here are some things to do to build that network up!
+Many freelancers don’t even know where to start with networking, so here are some things to do to build that network up as freelance writers!

 1. Online Group Interaction

 For starters, freelance writers should have a lot of interaction in online groups.

 There are specific groups and online pages out there that are made specifically for freelancers.
 It’s a place where they can come together and possibly even draw the attention of clients.
 If you are active and show that you’re passionate about what you do, you’ll have a higher chance of finding a better network than a freelancer that only posts from time to time.

 Keep in mind, some of these groups are much better than others, and you might have to try out a few different ones before you find the one that’s the most beneficial to you and what you want to do with your career.

 Another thing freelance writers can do is make sure they have high social media interaction.
 Just like online groups, freelancer’s social media accounts can make them be seen and offered more work.
 Not only do you want to be active on the more social-based networks, like Facebook and Instagram, but you also want to be active on professional platforms, like LinkedIn.

 You want to make sure everything you post is going to portray you in a positive light, and you want to make sure you don’t post anything that could make you lose out on work.
 If need be, have a personal account that’s completely locked down and a professional account that makes it easy for potential clients to find you.
 Keep your personal business off the professional page, but don’t be afraid to showcase your professional life on your private page.